 Introduction to Garden Grove, California

-Incorporated in 1956, Garden Grove is the 21st largest city in California.
-It is home to approximately 170,000 inhabitants.
-The city is within the combined Los Angeles-Long Beach-Riverside metropolitan area which has a population of about 17 million people.
+Incorporated in 1956, Garden Grove is within the combined Los Angeles-Long Beach-Riverside metropolitan area which has a population of about 17 million people.
 Located in the southern part of the state, Garden Grove lies 35 miles southeast of the city of Los Angeles.
 Eight miles to the southwest is the Pacific Ocean.

-The average daily high and low temperatures in August are 84 and 64 degrees Fahrenheit.
-January provides daily highs and lows of 69 and 47 degrees Fahrenheit.
+The average daily high and low temperatures in August are 84 and 64 degrees.
+January provides daily highs and lows of 69 and 47 degrees.